notshi/dquery/readme.md

 This query lists the number of active projects grouped by `recipient-country` using the `act` table.

-Publishers can sometimes report invalid countries like '999' or even leave this field none so this query can really highlight this **data issue**.
+Publishers can sometimes report invalid countries like '999' or even leave this field empty so this query can really highlight this **data issue**.

 On d-portal, we do a number of calculations to determine if an activity is still active.
 We ignore the `activity-status` as this is usually inaccurate or not up-to-date.